-Our Newborn Nursery is in touch with your baby’s needs and promotes enhanced bonding between mother and baby at birth as well as throughout your baby’s first days of life.
+The staff at STPH is in touch with your baby’s needs and promotes enhanced bonding between mother and baby at birth as well as throughout your baby’s first days of life.

 As members of the Institute of Healthcare Improvement, we support improvement efforts to provide safe, quality and family-centered care.
 Our nurses use best practices to improve maternal and neonatal outcomes and experiences.

 PATIENT CARE AND EDUCATION